bongotastic/InterstellarTrader/README.txt

 Random tables are encoded as simple text files in the tables folder.
 Look for examples and replicate.

 Systems are clunkily described at the moment.
 I'll get a fix for this soon enough.

+This code was written using Python 2.7.
+It probably will complain with Python 3.X.
+I hope that I cared enough to test the code and probably will soon.

+Christian